Issues

 Public Safety - Ensuring Irvine Remains Safest City in America

-Irvine is the Safest City in America of its size, for the 15th year in a row.
+Irvine is the Safest City in America of its size, for the 18th year in a row.

 Ensuring we remain the Safest City in America is a top priority.
 That means supporting Public Safety.
+That means stopping property crime.

 The men and women of our Police Department are the reason we enjoy a safe community where we can thrive.
 They work to protect us 24/7.
 They are a caring organization and devoted to Irvine, and we fully support them.
 I will continue to work closely with our Police Chief and provide support whenever and wherever needed.